mehmet-f-dogan/language-learning-practices/README.md

 - **Exercise: Hash Table Implementation**
   - **Task**: Implement a basic hash table with collision handling.
   - **Details**:
-    - Include methods for adding, retrieving, and deleting items.
+    - Include methods for adding and deleting items.
     - Discuss the hashing function and how collisions are resolved.

 ### 2.3 Object-Oriented Programming